-easily understandable terms the information that falls within the scope of the employees' preservation duties.
-The notice also explains how employees are expected to gather and preserve discoverable information.
-Whenever Lydon obtains new information regarding the litigation that could affect the scope of the legal hold, its in-house counsel reviews the notice.
 The notice is revised and reissued as necessary, and a periodic reminder is issued to all employees with preservation obligations.
 Compliance with the notice is periodically assessed.
 This legal hold is likely to be considered effective or reasonable.

 Illustration ii: Jones, Inc., (Jones) obtains information that leads it to reasonably anticipate litigation.
 In-house counsel for Jones identifies 40 people who she thinks might have discoverable information and instructs her secretary to call them and tell them to hold any information relevant to the potential litigation, which she describes in general terms.
 The secretary calls the employees but is unable to answer many of their questions.
-In-house counsel does not follow up on any of the employee questions.
+Inhouse counsel does not follow up on any of the employee questions.
 No written hold notice is issued.
 Litigation does not occur until 18 months later; at that point, in-house counsel begins collecting discoverable information.
-This approach may or may not be effective, depending upon the circumstances, including whether discoverable information was lost because of the failure to issue a written legal hold or follow up with identified custodians, and the prejudice, if any, caused by the loss of such information.
+This approach may or may not be reasonable, depending upon the circumstances, including whether discoverable information was lost because of the failure to issue a written legal hold or follow up with identified custodians, and the prejudice, if any, caused by the loss of such information.